 6. Be tenacious in pursuing your God-given goals.

 Sharpening our gifts and talents will take work.
-Within the work lies the preparation, growth and character-building that will be necessary when His plans are fully realized.
+Within the work lies the preparation, growth, and character-building that will be necessary when His plans are fully realized.
 Development is part of the process because God wants us to make sure we are ready for all He has planned.
-It’s through working towards our God-given goals that He prepares us for the task at hand.
+It’s through working towards the God-given goals that He prepares us for the task at hand.
 The work God does within us while we wait is just as important as what we are waiting for.

 “Therefore, prepare your minds for action, keep sober in spirit, fix your hope completely on the grace to be brought to you at the revelation of Jesus Christ.”
 1 Peter 1:13

 It’s much like drinking coffee for the first time.
 At first, you drink coffee in the morning because you know it will help you get through your day.
 But before you know it, it’s a habit, something you crave and can’t make it through the day without.
 Know that time in God’s Word is not wasted and God’s Word cannot return void.
 As it says in Isaiah 55:11, “so is my word that goes out from my mouth: It will not return to me empty, but will accomplish what I desire and achieve the purpose for which I sent it.”

 My favorite verse is 1 Corinthians 2:9, which states, “No eye has seen, no ear has heard and no mind has conceived what God has planned for those who love Him.”
 Know God has plans for you that are so much greater than anything you have imagined.